-Further details about how to work through each of these steps can be found in the Field Guide to the Critical Path7.
+Further details about how to work through each of these steps can be found in the Field Guide to the Critical Path.
 It intentionally brings together good practices in child-focused development work, local advocacy, DME, accountability and learning - as well as sponsorship in programmes with sponsorship.
-This document also includes links to tools that have been tested and found useful by WV programme staff who have implemented WV's Development Programme
+This document also includes links to tools that have been tested and found useful by WV programme staff who have implemented WV's Development Programmes to consult as they develop their own approach.